 If the blockchain revolution ever actualizes its full potential, real-life obstacles need to be overcome

 A recent study initiated by the Deutsche Bank reveals the main technological and social changes brought by blockchain.
 Our editors highlight the main points of “The multiple stages of the blockchain revolution or into the crypto future and back” research written by Jochen Möbert and edited by Stefan Schneider.
-The authors describe 10 main stages of the blockchain revolution.
+The authors describe the 10 main stages of the blockchain revolution.

 1. A non-state payment means